Secrets of T"U B'Shvat

 to make a special feast and to eat fruit.
 Parshat Shoftim in the book

 of Dvarim says, "for is the tree of the field a man?"
-That is to say,
+That is

 the Torah compares man to the tree of the field and from this comes the